-

 Weekly Update

-I love incense.
+My favorite incense I love incense.
 I used to burn it a lot as a teenager but haven’t since.
 I was outside one day last summer and smelled incense coming out of someone’s bedroom window and it took me back.

 I went to the health food store and did some smelling of their extensive incense collection.
 They had the standard scents, but one scent was named Barack Obama.
 I bought it because it was funny (not because I like Obama, I’m an anarchist) and it’s become one of my favorites.